 If your child is directly impacted by a COVID-19 exposure at school, you will receive immediate notification and instructions.

-- There have been 25 confirmed positive cases since the start of the 2020-2021 school year.
+- There have been 38 confirmed and probable positive cases since the start of the 2020-2021 school year.

 St. Pius X School is bound by the Health Insurance Portability and Accountability Act (HIPAA) and cannot release any further details that could be used to identify individuals.
 We are committed to providing all necessary updates and notifications to keep community members safe and will continue to provide information to the level allowed by law.

 If you wish to transition your student to distance learning, please contact your student's teacher and the school office.

 Daily Home Screening:

 Parents: Please complete this short check each morning.
 If your child answers YES to any questions in Section 1 and/or Section 2, please contact the office before your child leaves for school.